 Sense and Sensibility is my favorite book by this author.
+I have read it many times but always end up crying tears of joy at the end.
 This was her first novel that was published in 1811.
 You can read the first eight chapters free by clicking on the Amazon link to the book and then clicking on the photo of the book.
 You do not have to buy it until you have read those chapters.
 I dare you not to want to read the rest of Sense and Sensibility when you are finished.
 Sense and Sensibility

 Sense and Sensibility

 It is about two main characters, sisters Elinor and Marianne Dashwood.
 Their father has just died and they have to leave their large house and comfortable life behind in the city to live in a small cottage on the English countryside.

 When he was widowed he married again and had three daughters, Elinor, Marianne and the much younger Margaret.
 It was normal in 1800’s England for the eldest son to take over the business and house when his father died.

 John was married and so his wife became mistress of the house.
 John gave the second Mrs Dashwood, his stepmother and her family a modest income to live on.
 The story centres on the two older sisters and their romantic hopes for meeting a suitable gentleman to fall in love with and marry.

 It is a very gentle book which relies on the reader connecting on an emotional level with the two very different sisters and their day to day life.
 I have read this book many times but every single time I come to the final few pages I cry with joy.
 And I mean really cry, it’s mad but true.
 I get caught up in the emotion of it all.

 I can not go in to detail as it would spoil it for you if you have not read the book.
 Jane Austen has the power in all her writings to get the reader involved with the characters feelings and thoughts.
 I love this book and would recommend it 100%